Filipino-Inspired Moringa Rice Bowl (UK-Friendly)

 - Build Your Bowl: Divide the cooked rice among bowls.
 Top generously with the vegetable and moringa mixture.
 Add optional toppings like a fried/boiled egg, chopped spring onions, toasted seeds/nuts, and a squeeze of lime or calamansi juice.

-Moringa (malunggay) is a superfood rich in iron, calcium, vitamins, and antioxidants — and it grows abundantly in the Philippines.
-Adding it to this bowl significantly boosts its nutritional value.
-Discover more about its potential impact on malnutrition and poverty.
+Moringa (malunggay) is a superfood rich in iron, calcium, vitamins, and antioxidants.
+Adding it to this bowl significantly boosts its nutritional value without changing the delicious Filipino-inspired flavors.

 If you're new to moringa, explore easy ways to add it to your diet or learn how to make moringa tea.